MathiTz/gdp-572-challenge/README.md

             	"payment_value":"4,50"
             }
         </h4>
         <h4>Note: if you don't pass any payment_value, the default is 3,50.
-The default value for rent_expiration_date is 3 days.</h4>
+The default value for rent_expiration_date is 3 days.
+And if the book has no copies, you won't get the book.</h4>
         <p>Response:</p>
         <h4>
            {